vise890/auto_arch/README.md

 ### 3 - Provision

 1. edit `./provision.sh`: add remove steps you want
-   - **NOTE** `./provisioning/ssh.sh` needs you to put your public GPG key to `./authorized_keys` (or at least to remove mine...);
+   - **NOTE** `./provisioning/ssh-for-default-user.sh` needs you to put your public GPG key to `./authorized_keys` (or at least to remove mine from it...);
 2. run it: `./provision.sh`

 ## Disclaimer

 Auto Arch is the trusty companion of [renegade arch](https://github.com/vise890/renegade_arch).
 It contains all the scripts that allow the magic over there to happen.
 If you are looking to just get a provisioned Arch Linux VM, you should check `renegade_arch` out.

 On the other hand, if you just want to install a fresh copy of Arch Linux, Auto Arch provides more flexibility.
 But you should kind of know what you're doing or at least read the scripts.